ainsleyfrancis/fspt4-milestone-five-jbrcodes/README.md

 ### 1. API Endpoints & MySQL

-- Grade:
+- Grade: 3
-- Explanation:
+- Explanation: I managed to make it work, but did have to check some previous exercises to sort out some bugs

 ### 2. Frontend

-- Grade:
+- Grade: 3
-- Explanation:
+- Explanation: same as with ### 1